mickaelpham/zuora_web/README.md

 You will need your Zuora WSDL.
 Download the file through your Zuora Settings and save it in the `wsdl/` folder.

+Don't forget to rename it either `apisandbox.wsdl` or `production.wsdl` based on your environment!

 ### Starting the server